jaxsonpd/embedded-terminal/README.md

 `clear`: Clear the terminal screen using the VT100 escape sequence.

+`led`: Toggle an lead connected to a spesific pin (in this case pin 13 on the arduino uno)

 # Setup

 A full installation and setup process can be found in SETUP.md